cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 <p class="lead-in">Growing up, I could have articulated the same goals about
 making humans a multi-planetary species without having any idea of how to make them happen.
-A career after college was a blank space in my mind, in its place was a vague notion that I wanted to make an impact on humanity's story.
+A career was a blank space in my mind, in its place was a vague notion that I wanted to make an impact on humanity's story.
 I grew up idolizing Carl Sagan and Bill Nye.
 For a while, I wanted to be a science popularizer.
 I wanted to be an astronomer.
 I wanted to be an academic.
 I wanted to write sci-fi and inspire others.
 What I really wanted was to be an astronaut, but that dream felt too big to pursue.</p>

+I had big dreams and loved science, but I didn't know what kind of career that would lead me to after college.

-### Undergrad
+## Undergrad

 My career aspirations failed to cement during undergrad at Vanderbilt.
 I started off as a biology major intending to become an academic in biological sciences,